elotroalex/chiens/_texts/translation.md

 - too late, it's too late
 - my friends, I'm not here for anyone
 - for anyone
-- except the flood too wet for the stars to burst
+- except for the flood, too waterlogged to burst the stars
 - except for the mud with burnt eyes and burnt sex
-- girls run inside my eyes bouncing with alfalfa
+- girls run around inside my eyes, jolted with alfalfa
 - clanging their hooves made of rivers
 - their dustless tree voices
 - their long bodice of bread, of plains